Unbroken (book): Adaptations

 A feature film based on the book was adapted by Universal Pictures and Legendary Pictures.
-Angelina Jolie directed this film while the Coen brothers, Richard LaGravenese, and William Nicholson wrote the screenplay.
+Angelina Jolie served as the film's director, while the Coen brothers, Richard LaGravenese, and William Nicholson wrote the screenplay.
 Jack O'Connell portrays Louis Zamperini and the film had its general release on Christmas 2014 to mixed reviews but was a box office success.

 A subsequent movie, Unbroken: Path to Redemption was made as a sequel in 2018 to this first movie, to less success than the first one.